Charlie Hatcher, D.V.M. was sworn in as Tennessee’s 38th Commissioner of Agriculture on Jan. 19, 2019.

 Dr. Hatcher earned a Doctorate of Veterinary Medicine from the University of Tennessee at Knoxville (1984) and a B.S. in Animal Science from Middle Tennessee State University (1980).

 He lives on the family farm in College Grove (est. 1831) with his wife of forty years, Sharon.
-His son and daughter also live on the farm with their families.
+His daughter and son also live on the farm with their families.